 The Northwest Regional Gap Analysis Project (NWGAP) is an update of the Gap Analysis Program’s mapping and assessment of biodiversity for the five-state region encompassing Washington, Idaho, Oregon, Montana, and Wyoming.
 It is a multi-institutional cooperative effort coordinated by the U.S. Geological Survey Gap Analysis Program.
 The primary objective of the update is to use a coordinated mapping approach to create detailed, seamless GIS maps of land cover, all native terrestrial vertebrate species, land stewardship, and management status, and to analyze this information to identify those biotic elements that are underrepresented on lands managed for their long term conservation, in other words, “gaps”.
 This project began in September 2004. [http://gapanalysisprogram.com/]

 Identifying every piece of privately held land not totally under government control is critical in determining where and how to mitigate barriers to “biological diversity”.
 If you are a citizen who owns property in one of the “gaps”, you should consider yourself a threatened and endangered species.
-To find out more about the NGAP, click here.
+To find out more about the NGAP, click this link.